 Can I Feed My Guinea Pig Carrot Tops?

-Guinea pigs need to be given a lot of vegetables, and if possible, this should be a daily practice.
-Carrot tops are very healthy as well, and so it isn’t a bad idea to give them to the guinea pig as a treat.
-They are also good sources of vitamin C, calcium and potassium.
+Yes, guinea pigs can eat carrot tops and they are very healthy as well.
+Carrot tops are also a good source of vitamin C, calcium and potassium.
 All these nutrients will help your guinea pig lead a healthy life.
 Also, guinea pigs love eating the carrot tops so you won’t have trouble feeding them.

 You should note that just because the carrot tops are nutritious and are enjoyed by the guinea pigs, there isn’t enough reason to overfeed them with them – moderation is key.